jstadnik/telegram-bot/README.md

 # telegram-bot

+An unfinished assignment from a job application once upon a time that it is probably fine to make public by now as the company no longer really exists.

+## About

 Simple implementation of telegram-bot-based 20 Questions game using python.
 Current master implementation can be chatted to at Joanna20QsBot (hosted on AWS EC2)